Services Offered

 Tuning is not all your piano requires.
 A piano contains as many as 12,000 parts, any of which may need repair or replacement in time.
 After some years of use, dimensions of various felt, cloth and wood parts will change, requiring some adjustment and eventual replacement to allow the mechanism to function as it was designed.
 You can expect that some parts will wear out or break under stress of repeated strong use, or if subjected to the effects of high temperature, low or high humidity, or visits by moths and mice.

-Shown below: burnishing (polishing) the new graphite applied to the tops of key capstans, the two on the left are now burnished and almost friction-free for a smooth feel in performance.
+Shown below: burnishing (polishing) the new graphite applied to the tops of key capstans, the two on the left are now burnished and almost friction-free for a smooth feel in performance, a small job yielding great results, particularly on an older upright.
+This photo also shows new cloth bushings, using carefully size-selected bushing cloth to achieve correct friction at the balance point.
+I use a custom-made mortising jig to correctly position and size the holes for the cloth bushings.

 IMG_20190708_1931241